-Job Role: Date: 110101 Yes No Do you ha ve to use Display Screen Equipment (DSE) to do your job?
-Do staff re packages equire training to use the equipment and/or software used?
-Do staff us se DSE for an hour or more at a time?
-Do staff us se DSE each day they are at work?
-Do staff no eed to input information quickly?
-Will mistal kes create safety critical situations?
+Job Role: Date: Yes No Do you ha ve to use Display Screen Equipment (DSE) to do your 163 140 Do staff re packages equire training to use the equipment and/or software used?
+Do staff u se DSE for an hour or more at a time?
+Do staff u se DSE each day they are at work?
+Do staff n eed to input information quickly?
+Will mista kes create safety critical situations?